Learning disability: Helping individuals with learning disabilities

-Society and culture
+Society and culture (United States)

 School laws

 Schools in the United States have a legal obligation to new arrivals to the country, including undocumented students.
 The landmark Supreme Court ruling Plyler v.
 Doe (1982) grants all children, no matter their legal status, the right to a free education.
-This ruling suggests that as a country we acknowledge that we have a population of students with specific needs that differ from those of native speakers.
-Additionally specifically in regards to ELL's the supreme court ruling Lau v.
+Additionally, specifically in regards to ELLs, the supreme court ruling Lau v.
 Nichols (1974) stated that equal treatment in school did not mean equal educational opportunity.
-Thus if a school teaches a lesson in a language that students do not understand then they are effectively worthless.
 This ruling is also supported by English language development services provided in schools, but these rulings do not require the individuals that teach and provide services to have any specific training nor is licensing different from a typical teacher or services provider.

+Issues Regarding Standardized Testing

+Problems still exist regarding the fairness of standardized testing.
+Providing testing accommodations to students with learning disabilities has become increasingly common.
+One of such issues that introduce iniquity to those with disabilities is the handwriting bias.
+The handwriting bias involves the tendency of raters to identify more personally with authors of handwritten essays compared to word-processed essays resulting in awarding a higher rating to the handwritten essays despite both essays being identical in terms of content.
+Several studies have analyzed the differences in standardized scores of handwriting and word-processed (typed) essays between students with and without disability.
+Results suggest handwritten essays of students with and without disabilities consistently received higher scores compared to word processed versions.